raynoldtan/ThirdParty-v2212-DLB/BUILD.md

   Use the `-cmake`, `-qmake` and `-qt-*` options for `makeParaView` as required.
   See additional notes below about [making Qt](#makeQt) if necessary.

+**NOTE** this step may not be entirely successful for your particular system.
+Building ParaView itself is generally not a significant problem but its dependency on particular Qt versions can be a problem.

+If you fail at this step due to Qt dependencies, you may have success building a slightly older Qt version.
+Another alternative may be to use the ParaView-5.4 sources that were included in the ThirdParty-v1712 source pack.
+This, however, has never been tested in combination with the OpenFOAM Catalyst insitu visualization.

+#### 5.5.x binary package

+For general functionality, the paraview version distributed with the operating system or a [binary package][download ParaView]]) may be sufficient for your needs.
+- No known issues with the native OpenFOAM reader.

+Using a binary package does mean you miss these elements (which may or may not be important for you):
+- cannot visualize a `blockMeshDict`
+- cannot build Catalyst insitu visualization
+- no alternative OpenFOAM reader module for some special features not found in the native OpenFOAM reader.

 #### 5.5.x
 - Requires patching for the vtk-m configuration (on some systems).